Collegiate Times

 The Collegiate Times is an independent, student-run newspaper serving Virginia Tech since 1903.
 The Educational Media Company at Virginia Tech (EMCVT), a non-profit student media consortium, owns the publication.
-Based in Blacksburg, Virginia, the Collegiate Times publishes local news, sports, features and opinions for 5,000 print readers every Tuesday of the academic year and prints weekly summer editions.
+Based in Blacksburg, Virginia, the Collegiate Times publishes local news, sports, features and opinions for 5,000 print readers every Tuesday of the academic year and prints its summer edition, Hello Hokies, annually.
 The Collegiate Times represents the only daily newspaper produced in Blacksburg and also provides its content online via its website, mobile app, and various social media outlets.

 History

 Early origins

-In 1903, the Athletic Association at Virginia Agricultural and Mechanical College created The Virginia Tech, a university-sponsored publication under the presidency of John Williamson and Tyler Jimenez that eventually became The Collegiate Times.
-By the 1960s, when the university's board of visitors accepted "Virginia Tech" as an official and popular usage of the school name, the editorial board at The Virginia Tech opted to change the paper's name to The Collegiate Times, to avoid any confusion between the student publication and the university proper.
+In 1903, the Athletic Association at Virginia Agricultural and Mechanical College created The Virginia Tech, a university-sponsored publication under the presidency of John Williamson and Tyler Jimenez that eventually became the Collegiate Times.
+By the 1960s, when the university's board of visitors accepted "Virginia Tech" as an official and popular usage of the school name, the editorial board at The Virginia Tech opted to change the paper's name to the Collegiate Times, to avoid any confusion between the student publication and the university proper.

-In 1979, The Collegiate Times stopped receiving funding from the University and became completely self supported.
+In 1979, the Collegiate Times stopped receiving funding from the University and became completely self-supported.

 Recent developments

-Currently, The Collegiate Times includes four sections: news, sports, opinions, and lifestyles.
+Currently, the Collegiate Times includes four sections: news, sports, opinions, and lifestyles.
 Content typically includes information relevant to Virginia Tech's Blacksburg campus and the surrounding area.
-Additionally, The Collegiate Times publishes a supplementary section every Friday before a Virginia Tech Hokies football game called the "Extra Point" that includes exclusive football content.
-Online, The Collegiate Times has made available several public databases that include public information pertaining to grades in Virginia Tech courses and salaries of public officials.
+Online, the Collegiate Times has made available several public databases that include public information pertaining to grades in Virginia Tech courses and salaries of public officials.

-The Virginia Press Association awarded The Collegiate Times 20 journalism honors for its reporting, production and photography in 2008.
+The Virginia Press Association awarded the Collegiate Times 20 journalism honors for its reporting, production and photography in 2008.

 The Collegiate Times was awarded the 2007 National Pacemaker and a 2008 Online Pacemaker by the Associated Collegiate Press based on the student paper's dedication to "coverage and content, quality of writing and reporting, leadership on the opinion page, evidence of in-depth reporting, design, photography, art and graphics."

 The Collegiate Times staff member Caleb Fleming was awarded first place for the 2009 National College Reporter of the Year award, presented by the Associated Collegiate Press.

-The website for The Collegiate Times has won a number of awards, including an Associated Collegiate Press Online Pacemaker Finalist Award in 2012 and was named to College Media Matters top 50 college media websites list in 2013.
+The website for the Collegiate Times has won a number of awards, including an Associated Collegiate Press Online Pacemaker Finalist Award in 2012 and was named to College Media Matters top 50 college media websites list in 2013.

-In 2013, The Collegiate Times released a mobile app, available for free on Android and iOS systems.
+In 2013, the Collegiate Times released a mobile app, available for free on Android and iOS systems.